gjohnsx/sunil-scraper/README.md

 - Copy your API key

 ### 4. Configure environment variables

+⚠️ **CRITICAL**: You MUST add your own Firecrawl API key.
+The application will not work without it!

 Create a `.env.local` file in the root directory:
 ```bash
 touch .env.local